 2. Your complaint will be investigated and dealt with by Chambers Director, Martin Davies.

 3. You will be advised of the date you can expect to hear from us.
-We will always aim to deal with matters promptly.
+We will always aim to deal with matters promptly and within 28 days of the date of the receipt of the complaint at the latest.

 4. Should our response not meet with your approval, you may take the matter further with the Legal Ombudsman service.
 We will assist the Legal Ombudsman with any enquiries they may make.